 \section{Abstract}

 Computing tasks may often be posed as optimization problems.
-The objective functions for real-world scenarios are often nonconvex and/or nondifferentiatiable.
+The objective functions for real-world scenarios are often nonconvex and/or nondifferentiable.
 State-of-the-art methods for solving these problems typically only guarantee convergence to local minima.
 This work presents Hamilton-Jacobi-based Moreau Adaptive Descent (HJ-MAD), a zero-order algorithm with guaranteed convergence to global minima, assuming continuity of the objective function.
 The core idea is to compute gradients of the Moreau envelope of the objective (which is ``piece-wise convex'') with adaptive smoothing parameters.
-Gradients of the Moreau envelope are approximated by employing the Hopf-Lax formula for the viscous Hamilton-Jacobi equation.
-Provided numerical examples illustrate global convergence.
+Gradients of the Moreau envelope (\ie proximal operators) are approximated via the Hopf-Lax formula for the viscous Hamilton-Jacobi equation.
+Our numerical examples illustrate global convergence.